The table of contents may be found here.

 The canyon wall is red beds of the Arroyo del Agua Formation of the Cutler Group.
 This is capped with a thin bed of Shinarump and Salitral Formations and a thicker bed of Poleo Sandstone.
 The red to yellowish beds in the foreground are Entrada Sandstone, capped with a thin layer of limestone of the Todilto Formation.
-Above this to the left is a pinkish exposure of the overlying Summerville Formation.
-Though not well exposed, my geologic map shows that the Morrison Formation is present at the top of the hill, and some thin beds of Cretaceous Burro Canyon Formation.
-I did not notice these at the time, but the Summerville Formation stuck out like a sore thumb.
+Above this to the left is a pinkish exposure of the overlying Beclabito Formation.
+Though not well exposed, my geologic map shows that the Morrison Formation is present at the top of the hill, as well as some thin beds of Cretaceous Burro Canyon Formation.

-Here's a close view of the Summerville beds.
+Here's a close view of the Beclabito beds.

 14.588N 106 22.643W

 It's basically muddy sand, quite poorly cemented.
-It reminds me a little of the much younger Ojo Caliente Member of the Tesuque Formation, and was in fact probably a major source of sediments for the Ojo Caliente.
+It reminds me a little of the much younger Ojo Caliente Member of the Tesuque Formation, and it seems likely that exposures of the Beclabito Formation were a major source of sediments for the Ojo Caliente.

-There are only a few small exposures of Summerville Formation in the southern Jemez, along the west face of Borrego Mesa.
+There are only a few small exposures of Beclabito Formation in the southern Jemez, along the west face of Borrego Mesa.

-The exposure map for Summerville Formation appears to show that
+The exposure map for Beclabito Formation appears to show that it

 This should be taken with a grain of salt.
 The geologic maps